allthatjava/boot-example-batch/README.md

 ## Example 1.
 Read __from File__ (csv) -> transform -> Write to file (csv)
-Read the data from file, transform then write to the csv file
+Read the data from file, transform then write to the csv file.
+See the files under the package brian.example.boot.batch.exmaple1.

 - Ex1Converter.java
 - Ex1Listener.java